solutionman/Files/readme.txt

 ./out
 write the name of the file: /home/dima/Documents/test.txt

-program can take optional arguments: nameOfFile and r for example this command will create or open file test.txt ./out test.txt this command will create and replace current file (if it already exists) test.txt
+program can take optional arguments: nameOfFile and r or o for example this command will create or open file test.txt ./out test.txt this command will create and replace current file (if it already exists) test.txt